qwaneu/qwaneu.github.io/_drafts/slicing-your-cake.md

 the logic harder among other things.

-So we decided to roll our own way of handling logic and state in plain JavaScript, inspired by how Vuex provides modularity through different 'modules', we have created a number of 'module' objects, an `AdminModule`, a `DiagnosticModule` and a `FacilitatorModule`.
+So we decided to roll our own way of handling logic and state in plain JavaScript.
+Inspired by how Vuex provides modularity through different 'modules', we created a number of 'module' objects, an `AdminModule`, a `DiagnosticModule` and a `FacilitatorModule`.

 ![@@plaatje met wat afdop modules]()